eclipse-ibeji/ibeji-example-applications/freyja_apps/in_memory/README.md

 ```

 Note that running `cargo build` without specifying the `-p` argument will build every project in the workspace!
 When working with this repository it's recommended to use the `-p` argument with Cargo commands.

+## Current Version

+This template is integrated with revision `a07b033` (authored 2023-11-09) of the Freyja main project.